petersamokhin/nodejs-markdown-site/README.md

   * Each user has a list of roles.
   * Each page and directory should have a list of roles.
   * User can see the page (including navigation) if he has at least one role from page's list.
+- Search text in all pages that you can see.
 - Nice looking & adaptive design.
 - Preview of result html page in creating page.
 - Fully configurable.